13. In Love With Spring: My Novel Online

 “Well, I guess it was Mandy.
 That he was wild and weird.
 That he had an affair with that teacher.”

-“Just came to me one day while I was fooling around,” Lisbeth answered casually, but she was pleased.
-It was one thing for Simon to praise her—he had to, he was practically family.
-But for a stranger, and a fellow musician at that, to comment favorably—that was something else.
+“Just came to me one day while I was fooling around,” Lisbeth answered casually, but Jules could tell she was pleased.

 It sounded like a confusing concept to Jules, especially when Lisbeth supplied the name for it: syncopation.
 But when Eddie played it again, this time stressing the beat that hadn’t been emphasized before, she was impressed.

-“Hey, I like that.”
-Simon had a few chords running through his mind and was about to suggest they try it all together, when all of a sudden movement at the door caught his eye.
-His eyes opened wide and his mouth dropped open.
+Simon had a few chords running through his mind and was about to suggest they try it all together, when all of a sudden he held up his hand.
+“Shhhh!”

 “Simon, what’s the mat—”

-Everyone stopped talking and moving.
-Then everyone stood when they heard the front door open and steps heading up the hallway.
+Everyone stopped talking, and then they heard the front door open and steps heading up the hallway.

 But it was Kevin’s face that appeared in the doorway.
 “Just couldn’t bring myself to miss practice,” he said.